Fernand Nisot

 Fernand Nisot (11 April 1895 – 31 July 1973) was a Belgian association football player who competed in the 1920 Summer Olympics.
 When he played the first time for the national soccer team, he was the youngest player ever: only 16 years and 19 days old.
-He was a member of the Belgian team which won the gold medal in the football tournament.
+He was a member of the Belgian team that won the gold medal in the football tournament.